 Eve/Adam – portrayals of transgender lives

-The National Theatre of Scotland is currently developing Eve/Adam, a double bill of theatre shows exploring transgender lives – Eve, a very personal, reflective show by playwright Jo Clifford, and Adam, the true story of an Egyptian trans man’s journey to self-discovery, directed by Cora Bissett (Glasgow Girls, Roadkill).
-The negative impact of stigma and prejudice on the mental health of transgender people is well documented, and the Mental Health Foundation is working with the creators of the project to document transgender life stories in a positive and empowering way.
+The National Theatre of Scotland’s show Eve/Adam is a double bill of theatre shows exploring transgender lives – Eve, a very personal, reflective show by playwright Jo Clifford, and Adam, the true story of an Egyptian trans man’s journey to self-discovery, directed by Cora Bissett (Glasgow Girls, Roadkill).
+The negative impact of stigma and prejudice on the mental health of transgender people is well documented, and the Mental Health Foundation has been working with the creators of the project to document transgender life stories in a positive and empowering way.
 For this discussion, Jo Clifford and Cora Bissett are joined by Vic Valentine of the Scottish Transgender Alliance and Alison Wren from LGBT Health & Wellbeing.

 Producer Samuel Goldwyn shot down a proposed social purpose film with “If you want to send a message, use Western Union.”
 Although it’s now posts and tweets instead of telegrams, does the idea still hold for cinema: more pleasure, less preachy?
 And even if we agree that films make a difference in combating mental health stigma, is that best done through documentary or drama?
 With director and educator Kate Burton, recently involved in the young person’s mental health drama Talk It Out; Sonja Henrici, co-director of the Scottish Documentary Institute and producer of the festival hit Seven Songs for a Long Life (shot at Strathcarron Hospice); Belle and Sebastian’s Stuart Murdoch, who won a Special Jury Prize at the Sundance Film Festival with God Help the Girl; and filmmaker / visual artist Ruth Paxton, whose exploration of a Glasgow man’s depression and suicide, Pulse, was a winner at the 2015 London Short Film Festival.
 Chaired by Richard Warden, film lead for the Mental Health Foundation.